-Unlike for manually calibrated data, where scriptForPI.py re-runs the calibration by default, for pipeline-calibrated data, scriptForPI.py will actually look for casa_piperestorescript.py and execute it, if found.
-This will load the flagging and calibration tables delivered by the Data Reduction Manager (DRM) and apply them to the raw MSs.
+Unlike for manually calibrated data, where scriptForPI.py re-runs the calibration by default, for pipeline calibrated data, scriptForPI.py will look for casa\piperestorescript.py and execute it, if found.
+This will load the flagging and calibration tables included in the archival package and apply them to the raw MSs.
 The final calibrated MSs will be placed in the directory "calibrated".

-The casa_piperestorescript.py can also be run stand-alone, without the scriptForPI.
+The casa\piperestorescript.py can also be run stand-alone, without the scriptForPI.
 See the pipeline documentation for more details.

 The user needs to be aware that if supplemental manual imaging was performed, like for any other imaging task, this will not be run by scriptForPI.py, which only deals with the calibration of the dataset.
-If the user wants to execute again the supplemental imaging with different parameters, they will need to edit the scriptForImaging.py found inside the manual imaging.tgz file located in the products directory.
-Since this is supplemental imaging, it is assumed that the imaging pipeline has been executed, therefore this scriptForImaging.py runs on the target.ms created by the imaging pipeline and cannot be executed right away after scriptForPI.py has finished.
-The target.ms contains two columns of data: in the DATA column one finds the calibrated data of the science target and in the CORRECTED column the continuum-subtracted calibrated data.
-To be able to run scriptForImaging.py in the case of supplemental imaging, the user will then need first to restore the continuum subtraction and create the target.ms, which can be done following the instructions at this link CASA PL Guide (see section Restore Pipeline Continuum Subtraction and Manually Make Image Products).
-Once target.ms has been created, scriptForImaging.py can be run from within CASA.
-Since the data reducer may have used pipeline tasks to create the supplemental products, it is always better to load CASA with the -pipeline option, to execute scriptForImaging.py.
+If the user wants to execute the supplemental imaging with different parameters, he/she will need to edit the scriptForImaging.py found inside the manual\imaging.tgz file located in the products directory.
+Since this is supplemental imaging, it is assumed that the imaging pipeline has been executed, therefore this scriptForImaging.py runs on the \\target.ms created by the imaging pipeline and cannot be executed right away after scriptForPI.py has finished.
+The \\target.ms contains two columns of data: in the DATA column one finds the calibrated data of the science target and in the CORRECTED column the continuum-subtracted calibrated data.
+To be able to run scriptForImaging.py in the case of supplemental imaging, the user will then need to restore the continuum subtraction and create the \\target.ms, which can be done following the instructions at this link https://casaguides.nrao.edu/index.php?title=ALMA\Cycle\9\Imaging\Pipeline\Reprocessing

+See section Restore Pipeline Continuum Subtraction and Manually Make Image Products.
+Once \\target.ms has been created, scriptForImaging.py can be run from within CASA.
+Since the data reducer may have used pipeline tasks to create the supplemental products, it is always better to load CASA with the --pipeline option, to execute scriptForImaging.py.

-5.3 Running casa_pipescript.py
+5.3 Running casa\pipescript.py

-In the case of pipeline-calibrated data, there is an alternative way to generate the calibrated visibilities.
-It uses the script "casa_pipescript.py" that is provided in the "script" directory.
-This contains the same tasks and parameters that were used when the DRM calibrated the data.
+In the case of pipeline calibrated data, there is an alternative way to generate the calibrated visibilities.
+It uses the script "casa\pipescript.py" that is provided in the "script" directory.
+This contains the same tasks and parameters that were used when the Data Management Group (DMG) calibrated the data.
 In principle, the user can modify this script to adjust the calibration, but it is recommended to try the delivered version first.
 The details of the usage of this script are described in the Pipeline documentation (see Section 6 below).

-The script casa_pipescript.py can also be run via the scriptForPI.
-Simply move the casa_piperestorescript.py out of the "script" directory: scriptForPI will then use casa_pipescript.py.
-For some pipeline-calibrated data (e.g. Total Power data), the script casa_piperestorescript.py may not have been provided.
-In that case, the scriptForPI will run the casa_pipescript.py by default.
+The script casa\pipescript.py can also be run via the scriptForPI.
+Simply move the casa\piperestorescript.py out of the "script" directory: scriptForPI will then use casa\pipescript.py.
+For some pipeline-calibrated data (e.g. TP data), the script casa\piperestorescript.py may not have been provided.
+In that case, the scriptForPI will run the casa\pipescript.py by default.